gomorpheus/morpheus-docs/getting_started/guides/backup_restore.rst

   [root@app-server-new ~] /opt/morpheus/embedded/mysql/bin/mysql -u morpheus -h 10.1.2.2 morpheus -p < /tmp/morpheus_backup.sql
   Enter password:

-The data form the old appliance is now replicated on the new appliance.
+The data from the old appliance is now replicated on the new appliance.
 Simply start the UI to complete the process:

 .. code-block:: bash